JacksonPalaka/Computer-vision/README.md

 # Computer-vision
-This repository contains the resources for Computer vision
+This repository contains the resources for Computer vision and Projects.